ifafakri/ifafakri/README.md

 👋 Hello, I'm Fakhri Elifa from Tunisia! 🇹🇳

-🎓 I'm a recent graduate of ISET Sfax, where I earned my Applied Bachelor's Degree in Computer Technology in 2022. 🎓
+🎓 I earned my Applied Bachelor's Degree in Computer Technology in 2022. 🎓

-🌟 Currently, I'm embarking on a new journey as I pursue my Master's Degree in Computer Science at ISIM Sfax, starting in 2023. 🚀
+🌟 Currently, I'm embarking on a new journey as I pursue my Master's Degree in Computer Science
 - 🔭 I’m currently working on **ecommerce website**

 - 🌱 I’m currently learning **sass ,webpack , python**